Our Family Support team work in conjunction with the Foundation’s branch members (parents, caregivers and volunteers) to deliver a range of support

 Our 22 voluntary branches comprised of parents, caregivers, and volunteers nationwide host regular social activities to connect families.
 Parent volunteers offer mutual support and shared experiences.

-We offer a Scholarship Programme to assist children with cancer, their siblings, and parents to reach their potential and not be disadvantaged by their cancer journey.
+We also offer Personal Development Grants to assist children with cancer, their siblings and/or their parents to reach their full potential and not be disadvantaged by their cancer journey.